RealOrangeKun/askly/frontend/README.md

 - Two modes: Search and Create
 - Auto-scrolling messages
 - Responsive design for all devices
+- Admin panel link in header (when API key is set)

 ### � **Search Mode**
 - Find similar answered questions using vector similarity